hssmalo/steampunkfantasy/rules.md

 If a unit tries to enter a hex which cost more than 1 to enter, place a 'entering difficult terrain token' for the unit base.
 It can only move into the hex if it already have enough of these tokens to enter the hex.
 An hex cost 2 movement points to enter needs 1 of these token already presents, while a hex costing 3 needs 2 of those tokens.
 (2 token then you spend the third action to enter).
 You lose all tokens if you do any movement not trying to enter the hex.

-Line of Sight, both hexes at ground level: trace a straight line between the center of two target hexes, if it crosses any blocking terrain (not counting the target hexes) line of sight is not obscured.
+Line of sight between two hexes is blocked if it crosses over a hex of blocking terrain with a height level equal to or greater than both of the two hexes, or if it crosses over a hex of height heigher than both hexes.
+Treat any blocking terrain of lower height to create two blind hexes.

-Line of sight, both hexes at 1 height level: Treat any level 0 or level 1 blocking terrain as clear hexes, but treat level 2 blocking as blocking.

-Line of sight, one hex at 1 height level and one at level 0.
-Treat any level 1 blocking terrain as completely blocking, however any level 1 blocking terrain creates two blind hexes.
-Line of sight can not be traced to the blind hexes BUT can be traced beyond that.

-Line of sight, one hex at 2 height level and one at level 0.
-Treat any level 2 blocking terrain as completely blocking, any level 1 blocking terrain as gives two blind hexes as above, but any level 0 blocking terrain creates only 1 blind hex.
 Line of sight can not be traced to the blind hexes BUT can be traced beyond that.

 Terrain also provide cover, which is given in the to-hit table later.